soroushh/ECS_PRACTICE/README.md

 ### What
-In this repository, a complete CI/CD pipeline for deploying a flask application<br />
-to AWS ECS has been provided.
+In this repository, a complete CI/CD pipeline for deploying a flask application to AWS ECS has been provided.

 ### Technologies